paulipa/sico-wiki/community/coalition-corporations/fxin.md

 Originally founded in 2006, Fatalix has a long history of activity throughout New Eden.
 While our identity has changed over the years, we've always remained a group who focused on making sure the game was fun, and maintaining a positive atmosphere.
 We take the game seriously while not letting it get in the way of real life.

 # Benefits
-Fatalix Industries strives to make sure
+Fatalix Industries strives to make sure our members have access to all of the resources they need to be successful.
 - Mining Opportunities (Null Sec Ore, Ice, and Moons)
 - Get paid bonus ISK to rat in low ADM systems, or do small gang PVP
 - Buyback Program (Custom tool which includes both Jita and Perimeter buy orders for pricing)